Lkrakow/Project-proposal/README.md

 At this point: both dataset should be imported and read which leads to the second part of this project: the data cleaning:

 The first step is to drop the columns which will not be necessary using the function drop_columns.
-In the case of this project, we wish to ony look at columns containing a date and the data we ar looking at: sea-level or temperature anomaly.
-This functions requires for the user to give the index of the columns they wish to drop and will rename the columns for both datasets as being 'time' and 'data(1or 2)' If the user does not input an index columns of a certain integers will automatically be dropped leaving only the time and data columns.
+In the case of this project, we wish to ony look at columns containing a date and the data we are looking at: sea-level or temperature anomaly.
+This functions requires for the user to give the index of the columns they wish to drop and will rename the columns for both datasets as being 'time' and 'data(1or 2)'.
+If the user does not input an index, columns of a certain integers will automatically be dropped leaving only the time and data columns.

     Example: